-3-exchange withdrawal speed real test
+3-exchange withdrawal speed compared

-1. The test methodology
+1. The comparison basis

-- Same time: every Tuesday at 2:00 PM ET (US business hours, mid-week, away from market open volatility).
+- Same time: every Tuesday at 2:00 PM ET (US business hours, mid-week, away from market-open volatility).

 - Same amount: 1,000 USDT per withdrawal.